olivierbrcknr/mfadt-D4TC-map/README.md

 # The Refugee Crisis In Europe

-This repository is the submission for the Map assignment for the class "Design for this century" at [Parsons](http://parsons.edu/).
+This repository is the submission for the Map assignment for the course ["design for this century"](https://courses.newschool.edu/courses/PGTE5601) at [Parsons](http://parsons.edu/).

 It represents the conflict of refugees seeking asylum in Europe. → [Description](components/data/description.md)

+This project is built using [yarn](https://yarnpkg.com/).
+It uses the [next.js](https://nextjs.org/) framework.

 ## Calculations